 On June 6, 2018, more than 300 phenomenal Black women answered the call for Unity and gathered on the steps of the Tennessee State Capitol to send a message: our votes will not be denied, overlooked, or taken for granted.

-As you may recall in 2017, 98% of Black women turned out in Alabama to vote for and elect Doug Jones to the U.S. Senate, defeating his openly racist Republican opponent.
+Reflecting on the 2017 success of our southern sisters in Alabama, where 98% of Black women turned out to vote for and elect Doug Jones to the U.S. Senate, defeating his openly racist Republican opponent.
 It was the first time in 25 years that a Democrat won a seat in the staunchly conservative state.
 From Black Lives Matter to #MeToo, Black women are at the forefront of progressive movements today.
 These are just a few examples where Black women have stepped up to lead and get the job done.

 Join our Facebook Group

 Alpha Kappa Alpha Sorority, Inc. – Pi Nu Omega (Murfreesboro)